noahfalk/opentelemetry-dotnet/example3/readme.md

     developer putting metrics directly into an app they fully control it probably has little value.

+## Should we pre-define dimension names when instruments are first created?

+Is is generally assumed that pre-defining dimension names may lead to better performance at different stages.
+If so, we can make a list below.

+1. TBD(Where do we see perf gains)

+[VL] I am questioning the perf value of pre-defining dimension names.
+This will require we pass dimension values separately and then merge name/values back.
+In addition, there are callouts for ad-hoc passing of KV pairs even with pre-defined dimension names.
+Thus, potentially neutralizing any previous perf gains.

+[VL] I think the cognitive load on developers to match dimension names separately from dimension values may be significant and prone to errors.

+[VL] Proposed answer: No need to pre-define just dimension names.
+Take list of key/value pairs whenever its needed.
+"Bound" key/value pairs can still be supported but no need to make columnar-wise the keys from the values.

+[VL] Proposed Ideas: We can define a named set of immutable collection of KV pairs (i.e. Labelset).
+These can be cached for perf as necessary.
+The recording methods can take a collection of these collections (ICollection<LabelSet>) allowing a merging to resolve final KV pairs.

 ## Should we standardize that all dimension values are strings in the API or do we need to allow a broader set of types?

 Proposed answer: Yes, we should standardize dimension values as strings